What does “ethically sourced” mean?

 What is your roasting schedule?

 We roast and ship every weekday.
-Orders placed will be roasted and shipped on the next roast day.
-All of our coffee is roasted to order, we keep no roasted coffee in stock.
+Orders placed will be roasted and shipped on the next roast day and your coffee will arrive within days of roasting.

 What happens if I order 2 or more bags per month?